monurcan/SummerSchoolChallenge/README.md

-# MultimodalDataChallenge2025
-Multimodal data challenge 2025 - a DTU Compute summer school challenge

-The goal of this challenge is to develop and evaluate algorithms for multimodal learning and classification.

-This challenge is focused on classifying Danish fungi by using photos of the fungi combined with a set of metadata.
-These are the main goals of the challenge:
-- Achieve the highest F1 score by predicting the true label (taxonID_index) of the fungi in the test and final set.
+# Multimodal Fungi Challenge 2025 - Mushrooms, Metadata and Machine Learning!
+Welcome to Multimodal Fungi Challenge 2025, the DTU Compute summer school where algorithms meet mushrooms, and machine learning meets metadata!
+Strap on your data scientist hat (preferably fungus-shaped) because this challenge is going to be an exploration of Danish fungi like never before.

+This challenge is made in conjunction with the [Ph.
+D. Summer school on multi-modal learning](https://multi-modal.compute.dtu.dk/).

+This summer school challenge revolves around multi-modal learning, thus combining multiple types of input data to create better and smarter classification models.
+Your mission, should you choose to accept it, is to build a model that can correctly classify images of fungi using both the images and a treasure trove of fascinating metadata.

+You are tasked with answering questions like:
+- Is the fungus photogenic or just "photo-fungic"?
+- Does its habitat have the winning vibes of fungi?
+- Can latitude and longitude reveal the secret of mushroom mastery?
+- Does seasonality hold the key to its identity?
+- Can appearance be deceiving?

+Here’s what you need to conquer during the challenge:

+**Score That F1!** Develop a model to predict the right label and achieve sky-high F1 scores for fungus classification.
-- Implement different multimodal learning strategies including different ways of using the given metadata.
+**Mix It Up!** Explore different multimodal learning strategies, figuring out clever ways to leverage metadata.
-- Find the set of metadata that gives the largest improvement in classification F1 scores.
+**Metadata Treasure Hunt!** Unearth what metadata helps the most in boosting classification performance.

+Let’s face it, this challenge isn’t just about cross-validation scores.
+It’s your chance to engage with multimodal data, experiment, and create fungi-classifying algorithms that would make both a biologist and a data scientist proud.
+So get ready to build clever pipelines, negotiate with metadata, and battle it out with other teams in the quest to become the Master of Mushrooms!
+Let’s bring both rigor and quirk to the Multimodal Fungi Challenge 2025. 🍄

+## Why fungi classification, and why multi-modal learning?
+Mushrooms, while often delicious, can toe the line between harmless delicacies and unexpected dangers.
+Accidental poisonings around the world highlight the need for reliable identification methods.
+In one chilling case in Australia, a woman is on trial for serving toxic fungi in a Beef Wellington and killing three people!
+The stakes are clear: what if an AI could have flagged those mushrooms before tragedy struck?
+Accurate fungi classification, powered by advanced algorithms, could save lives and prevent disasters where human judgment falls short.

+Photos alone often don't tell the full story of a mushroom’s identity.
+Enter metadata, the contextual clues that surround the image:

+**Time (Seasonality): **Fungi are seasonal performers, sprouting in specific months.
+Metadata about the date offers critical cues into their behavior.
+**Location (Latitude and Longitude): **Where a fungus grows can often narrow down its identity, providing geographical hints specific to Denmark’s ecosystems.
+**Habitat: **A mushroom growing in dense, moist forests isn’t quite the same as one flourishing in open meadows—habitat descriptions matter!
+**Substrate:** What it grows on (tree stumps, soil, sand) is sometimes the biggest hint of all.

+The real power comes from combining these two modalities—visual features and contextual metadata.
+While a photo may show a glorious mushroom cap, it’s the metadata that reveals the subtle cues hiding just beneath the surface: is it poisonous?
+Rare?
+Seasonal?
+Found only in one treasured corner of Denmark?

 ## Data

 There are 183 different types of fungi found in Denmark in this challenge.
 That means that the label is an integer in the range [0, 182].

 The metadata consists of:
-- The **date** when the photo was taken (day, month, year)
+- The 'eventDate' when the photo was taken (day, month, year)
-- The **latitude** of the position of the fungi
+- The 'Latitude' of the position of the fungi
-- The **longitude** of the position of the fungi
+- The 'Longitude' of the position of the fungi
-- The **habitat** where the fungi was found (a textual description)
+- The 'Habitat' where the fungi was found (textual description)
-- The **substrate** that the fungi was growing on (a textual description)
+- The 'Substrate' that the fungi was growing on (textual description)

 There are three sets of data in the challenge:
-- **Training** Where the photos are name `fungi_trainXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
-For the training set, the label (taxonID_index) is given and you can buy metadata (some is available at the start of the challenge).
+- **Training:** Where the photos are named `fungi_trainXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
+For the training set, the label (taxonID_index) is given and you can buy metadata (a subset of metadata is available at the start of the challenge).
-- **Testing** Where the photos are name `fungi_testXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
+- **Testing:** Where the photos are named `fungi_testXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
 This set is used to give team score during the challenge.
 All metadata is available and the true label should be predicted.
-- **Final** Where the photos are name `fungi_finalXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
+- **Final:** Where the photos are named `fungi_finalXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
 This set is used to compute the final challenge score.
-All metadata is available but and true label should be predicted.
+All metadata is available and true label should be predicted.

+## Preparing for the challenge
+- Please download the [challenge image data](http://fungi.compute.dtu.dk:8080/downloads/FungiImages.zip) before the challenge (13 GB of data).
+- Place the data on a cluster that you will have access to during the challenge (because fungi deserve room to grow... in processing power).

 ## Challenge web site

-The main challenge web site can be found [here](http://fungi.compute.dtu.dk:8080)
+The main challenge website can be found [here](http://fungi.compute.dtu.dk:8080)

-## Preparing for the challenge

-Please download the [challenge image data](http://fungi.compute.dtu.dk:8080/downloads/FungiImages.zip) before the challenge.
-It is 13 GB of data.
-Place the data on a cluster that you will have access to during the challenge.

-## Team logins
+### Team logins

 At the summer school, you will get a team name and its password, so you can login to the challenge site.

 ### Team Dashboard

-At the team dashboard you can:
+At the team dashboard on the challenge website on you can:
 - Buy more metadata for the training set
-- Download the current metadata
+- Download your current metadata
 - Upload predictions for the test and the final set

 ### Getting your metadata